bevyengine/bevy-website/content/learn/contribute/reference/triage.md

 7. Touching licensing information (due to the level of precision required).
 8. Adding root-level files and folders (due to the high level of visibility).

-Keep in mind that `X-Contentious` is a lesser form of `X-Controversial`.
+Keep in mind that `X-Contentious` is a lesser form of `X-Needs-SME`.
 If you create a PR that _might_ be controversial but no one has objected to yet, consider adding `X-Contentious` so reviewers take extra care to consider the consequences.

 Some reasons to apply `X-Uncontroversial` include: